-Mayor calls for patience, family seeks answers in shooting
+Police shooting protest blocks road as mayor urges patience

 "We all want answers and we believe with patience and focus the truth will be firmly established," Hoover Mayor Frank Brocato said while reading a public statement in which he pleaded for patience while a state investigation continues.

-The shooting of Emantic "EJ" Bradford Jr., 21, sparked multiple protests in the suburban city outside Birmingham and calls to publically release body camera footage and other video.
+The shooting had already sparked multiple protests in the suburban city amid calls to publicly release body camera footage and other video.

-An officer killed Bradford while responding to the report of a shooting that wounded two people at the Riverchase Galleria mall outside Birmingham.
+An officer killed Bradford while responding to the report of the shooting last week that wounded two people in the mall.

 Hoover police initially portrayed Bradford as the mall gunman and said officers acted heroically to "take out the threat" within seconds of shots being fired in the crowded mall.
 They later retracted the statement, and said while Bradford was seen with a handgun, evidence indicates he was not the person who shot an 18-year-old and a 12-year-old bystander.
-Authorities say the actual gunman remains at large.

 A lawyer for Bradford's family said witnesses have contacted his law firm saying Bradford was trying to "wave people away from the shooting" and the officer did not issue any verbal commands before shooting the 21-year-old.